-- 1. have obtained a minimum of 2.25 GPA for the last 60 - 2. have completed three hours of course work in each of the following: oral communication, written communication, human biology, and logic with a grade of "C" or better; - 3. submit two completed recommendation forms, at least one of which must be from a current or former college instructor.
-Recommendation forms are available in the university Admission Office;
+- 1. have obtained a minimum of 2.25 GPA for the last 60 - 2. submit two completed recommendation forms, at least one of which must be from a current or former college instructor.
+Recommendation forms are available in the Admission Office; and - 3. participate in an interview to develop a study plan that will review academic preparation and appropriateness of a social work career choice.